alphagov/gds-sso/README.md

 ## Integration with a Rails 3+ app

-To use gds-sso you will need an oauth client ID and secret for sign-on-o-tron or a compatible system.
+To use gds-sso you will need an oauth client ID and secret for signonotron2 or a compatible system.
-These can be provided by one of the team with admin access to sign-on-o-tron.
+These can be provided by one of the team with admin access to signonotron2.

 Then include the gem in your Gemfile: